Dead Pedal

 Overview

-- The Jenkins server
+- Jenkins server

-- Google cloud build agents
+- Google Cloud build agents

-- Google cloud buckets
+- Google Cloud buckets

-- Team notification
+- Team notifications via Discord

 Jenkins Server